 For this reason, system boilers are often the preferred choice unless there are specific reasons why a regular boiler may be more suitable, such as in areas with low water pressure or homes with older radiator systems that would be unsuitable for the higher pressure of a system boiler.

-In a system boiler, cold water enters the boiler directly from the mains supply.
 The water is heated via a heat exchanger, which transfers energy from the gas jets to the water.
 Once heated, the water is pumped to the hot water cylinder, where it is stored until required.
 Because there is a large reservoir of hot water always available, a steady supply can be maintained even if multiple taps or showers are in use.

-Remember, you’ll also need to account for the additional space required by the cladding.
 As system boilers do not require header tanks to be fitted in the attic, they are suitable for homes with no loft space or where a loft conversion has been done or is planned.